endlessm/eos-payg/README.md

 it does not use the advanced security features and assumes it's running on a Phase 2 PAYG system or a non-PAYG system.

+When running from the initramfs, eos-paygd is unkillable. systemd will leave it running during the root pivot and shutdown.
+The reason this is safe, and that a system shutdown while it's writing to non-volatile storage isn't considered a risk is that all the non-volatile storage backends in use are robust against a shutdown during write.
+This is done either through the ability to rollback an interrupted write, or writes that are fully atomic.

+Since it would be very difficult to enter a timecode at the same time as a system shutdown (because the UI would not be accessible during shutdown), the most likely interrupted operation would be time expiry.
+On the following boot the time would still be past expiration time, and the system would lock again.

 Dependencies
 ============